Vera Dushevina: 2010–2011

 Dushevina started 2010 by qualifying for the Sydney International where she reached the quarterfinals with wins over Casey Dellacqua and Elena Vesnina, but lost to then world No. 1, Serena Williams, in the quarterfinals.
 She then fell in the first round of the Australian Open to compatriot and fifth seed Elena Dementieva, 2–6, 1–6.
 At the Pattaya Open, she was upset in the second round by world No. 121, Ekaterina Bychkova, 6–4, 6–1.
 She then fell in the first rounds of the Dubai Tennis Championships and Miami Open and the second round of the Indian Wells Open.

-She then reached the third round of the Charleston Open losing to eventual champion, Samantha Stosur, 1–6, 6–3, 1–6, but fell early in the Italian Open to Andrea Petkovic, 3–6, 0–6.
+She reached the third round of the Charleston Open losing to eventual champion, Samantha Stosur, 1–6, 6–3, 1–6, but fell early in the Italian Open to Andrea Petkovic, 3–6, 0–6.
 In the second round of the Madrid Open, Dushevina lost the most competitive match of her career against world No. 1, Serena Williams.
 Williams finally won 6–7, 7–6, 7–6, after 3 hours and 26 minutes despite being 5–2 up in the final set.
 Dushevina had match point at 7–6, 6–5 but could not close out the match.
 She was also 4–0 up in the final set tie-break before losing.
 It was also Williams' longest match.
 She then fell in the first rounds of the French Open and Eastbourne International.
 At Wimbledon, she upset French Open champion Francesca Schiavone in the first round in three sets, but fell to eventual semifinalist Tsvetana Pironkova in the following round.